 It is generally used when large numbers of candidates are being assessed.

 How reliable are psychometric tests?

-All these tests are designed to provide companies with further evidence of the capabilities and potential that you have.
+All these tests are designed to provide companies with further evidence of your capabilities and potential.

 Very often you are benchmarked not just against skills required for a position in internal auditing, but against a norm for a management grade.
 In some tests, for example, verbal and numerical reasoning, there will be a minimum score, which you must exceed.

 Other tests provide evidence that is qualitative rather than quantitative but are no less important in a company's decision-making process.

 Psychometric tests can cause suspicion and bemusement in equal measure.